hs094/CryptoFetch-Backend-Service/README.md

-# <div align="center">KoinX Backend Internship Assignment</div>
+# <div align="center">CryptoFetch Backend Service</div>

-> The `koinx-crypto-service` is a NestJS-based backend server that fetches the latest cryptocurrency prices, calculates statistics and deviations, and provides endpoints for retrieving this data.
+> The `crypto-fetch-service` is a NestJS-based backend server that fetches the latest cryptocurrency prices, calculates statistics and deviations, and provides endpoints for retrieving this data.

 <!-- TABLE OF CONTENTS -->
 <details>